Göran Malmqvist

 Nils Göran David Malmqvist (6 June 1924 – 17 October 2019) was a Swedish linguist, literary historian, sinologist and translator.
 He was also a member of the Swedish Academy between 1985 and 2019.

 Biography

 Göran Malmqvist was born on 6 June 1924, in Jönköping, Sweden.
 Following introductory studies of Chinese under Sinologist Bernhard Karlgren at Stockholm University, Malmqvist studied in China in 1948–1950.
 He then returned to Stockholm, taking a Licentiate of Arts degree in 1951.
 His international research career started shortly thereafter with a lectureship in Chinese at the University of London in 1953–1955.
-He was then appointed Swedish cultural attaché in Peking and worked in China in 1956–1958.
+He was then appointed Swedish cultural attaché in Beijing and worked in China in 1956–1958.

 Academic career

 After his years in China he moved to Australia in 1958, where he worked for seven years at the Australian National University in Canberra.
 After some important essays on Chinese language history he was appointed Professor of Chinese at the university in 1961.
 During his professorship at the Australian National University, Malmqvist published academic articles on both old Chinese and modern Chinese.
 The articles concerned e.g. phonological issues and literary dialects during the Han dynasty, the syntax of bound forms in Sïchuanese and western Mandarin phonology.